Circulatory system

 Production and regulation of blood components

-In coagulation, the process by which blood transforms from a liquid into a gel-like clot, the liver produces clotting factors like fibrinogen, which a cascade of reactions converts into fibrin to form a protective mesh over wounds.
-Platelets initiate this process by aggregating at a wound site, releasing enzymes and chemicals that activate clotting factors.
+In coagulation, the process by which blood transforms from a liquid into a gel-like clot, the liver produces clotting factors like fibrinogen.
+A cascade of reactions converts fibrinogen into fibrin, which forms a protective mesh over wounds.
+Platelets initiate this process by aggregating at a wound site and releasing enzymes and chemicals that activate clotting factors.
 Finally, the clot retracts and compacts, and after the blood vessel is repaired, it dissolves.

 New erythrocytes are produced in the bone marrow, while the spleen removes aged and damaged ones, recycling iron and converting heme into bilirubin.